biicode/docs/c++/cmake/introduction.rst

 	#set(CMAKE_CXX_FLAGS -std=c++11) # Win, or linux if not gcc problems
 	#set(CMAKE_CXX_FLAGS -std=c++11-stdlib=libc++) # MacOS
 	#set(CMAKE_CXX_FLAGS -std=c++11-Wl,--no-as-needed) # Ubuntu if gcc problems

+This CMakeLists.txt can be edited and replaced with the code you want.
+Into the following sections, we explain you some examples about how to edit this file and an advanced use of this.